Skip to main content

 Define the purpose of your study

-Participants can only give true consent if they understand for what purpose their data will be used.
+Participants can only provide informed consent when they fully understand the purpose of the study and how their data will be used.

 How will you ensure their privacy?